lidawei1975/deep/README.md

 1. Run deep_picker to pick peaks, e.g. run "./deep_picker -in test.ft2" to generate a file named peaks.tab

-2. Run voigt_fit to optimize peaks, e.g., run "./voigt_fit -in test.ft2 -peak_in peaks.tab -out fitted.tab" to get an optimized peaks file named "fitted.tab"
+2. Run voigt_fit (or voigt_fit_2, with is built without Ceres-solver) to optimize peaks, e.g., run "./voigt_fit -in test.ft2 -peak_in peaks.tab -out fitted.tab" to get an optimized peaks file named "fitted.tab"

 # How to use Deep Picker
 Command line arguments of DEEP picker program "deep_picker"